BPresseisen/TrainScheduler/README.md

 In this application, Pegasus likeness is used strictly for tbe aesthetic and creative narrative.

-Truth be told, The Pegasus Train Scheduler is an application that addresses the problem of how to creating a scheduling tool that gives users the ability to schedule events in a NoSQL cloud database.

-In Pegasus, train schedules are the event and are stored and synced to a Firebase database.
-Data is synced across all clients in realtime, and remains available when the app goes offline.
-Data is stored as JSON and synchronized in realtime to every connected client.

-Additionally, the

 Future development plans include the following mods:

 (1) greater mobile responsiveness